qwertyforce/gomoku_ai/README.md

 # gomoku_ai
 Experiments with variations of minimax algorithm, MTD(f), MCTS in Gomoku  <br>
-mtdf(10) - dangerous prunning, can lead to unexpected game lose <br>
+mtdf(10) - dangerous pruning, can lead to unexpected game lose <br>
 Main ai agent is in mtdf(10)_worker.js.
 You can play against ai here https://4battle.ru/game_offline

 You can see this error while opening html files in Chrome <br>